Givens Rotations for QR Decomposition, SVD and PCA over Database Joins: Related Work

-{\bf QR decomposition.} There are three main approaches to QR decomposition.
-Our work considers {\em Givens rotations}~\cite{Givens58}.
+{\bf QR decomposition.} There are three main approa\-ches to QR decomposition of a materialized matrix $\mat A$.
+The first one is based on {\em Givens rotations}~\cite{Givens58}, as also considered in our work.
 Each application of a Givens rotation to a matrix $\mat A$ sets one entry of $\mat A$ to $0$.
 This method can be parallelized, as each rotation only affects two rows of $\mat A$.
 It is particularly efficient for sparse matrices.
 One form of sparsity is the presence of many zeros.
 We show its efficiency for another form of sparsity: the presence of repeating blocks whose one-off transformation can be reused multiple times.

 \emph{Householder transformations}~\cite{Householder58b} are particularly efficient for dense matrices~\cite[p.~366]{Higham}.
 MKL and openblas used in our experiments implement this method.
 One Householder transformation sets all but one entry of a vector to $0$, so the QR decomposition of an $m \times n$ matrix can be obtained using $n$ transformations.
 Both Givens and Householder are numerically stable~\cite[Chapter~19]{Higham}.